 When choosing a Daphne, a variety which has the RHS award of garden merit is always a good starting point.

-Daphne x burkwoodii is one of the easiest to grow 'Somerset' a tried and tested variety, *** hardy flowering season late spring.
+Daphne x burkwoodii is one of the easiest to grow, 'Somerset' a tried and tested variety, *** hardy and flowering late spring.

-Daphne Odora 'Aureomarginata' very scented late winter early spring flowering with some variegation in the leaves.
+Daphne Odora 'Aureomarginata' very scented, late winter early spring flowering, with some variegation on the leaves.

 Daphne 'Jacqueline Postill' is evergreen and very fragrant but only borderline ***